Turbulence, Coherence and Collapse: Three Phases for Core Evolution

-This confinement, provided by the turbulent pressure of the ambient gas, helps explain the relatively high survival rates.
-In general, when cores evolve from Phase I to Phase II, they move closer to a virial equilibrium.
-Future simulations with different parameters will be needed to explore how the survival rates depend on gas density, velocity dispersion and magnetic field.
+This confinement, provided by the turbulent pressure of the ambient gas, helps explain why many apparently unbound cores persist and some eventually become protostellar (e.g., Fig~\ref{fig:evolution_clusters}bc).
+Our analysis suggests that the degree of unboundedness may be due in part to the fiducial core definition, which focuses on an inner compact portion of the core and misses a substantial part of the core mass (see Appendix \ref{sec:appendix_coredef}).
+However, we caution that even if confining pressure helps to explain the existence of the large number of such structures, our results imply that many of these will not go on to form stars.

+Cores inhabiting Phase III have the highest likelihood both of persisting ($30$\%) and of being protostellar ($23$\%).
+This suggests the subset of observed starless cores in Ophiuchus, Orion and Perseus mapped to Phase III prototypes will become protostellar.
+Based on our tracks this may occur within $\sim 1-2 \times 10^5$ years, although the timescale for the evolution is difficult to constrain from the placement within the UMAP alone.